Find Your Answers Here

 Diagnosing asthma requires a combination of medical history, a detailed physical examination, and lung function testing in the office.
 Certain laboratory tests may be used to determine your specific asthma triggers.

-Not every case of breathing difficulty is caused by asthma.
+Not all breathing difficulty is due to asthma.
 It is important that a trained specialist evaluates you before making a diagnosis.

 CAN I EXERCISE OR PLAY SPORTS WITH ASTHMA?